 Sometimes what we see in the mirror makes us uncomfortable and we want to turn away.
 Sometimes we would like to deny our past.
 Harper Lee holds the mirror up and confronts us through this movie.

 The Pursuit of Happyness is an American Drama film based on the true story of an entrepreneur named Chris Gardner.
 One of the highly inspirational movies, it is one filled with hope and determination, which makes the film worth repeated viewings.

 San Francisco salesman, Chris Gardener, struggles to provide for his family.
 Gardner and his son, Christopher had to endure many hardships throughout the movie including living on the streets and shelters.
 Chris’s wife Linda works double shifts doing hotel laundry in order to get by.
-However, Linda then leaves Chris and she finds to go find a better paying job in New York.
-Gardener strives to financially support his son and the struggle to find a steady job and he tenaciously words hard to find a well-paying job to provide for him and his son, the way it is shown will surely inspire you.7.)
-The boy who harnessed the wind
+However, Linda then leaves Chris and she finds to go find a better-paying job in New York.
+Gardener strives to financially support his son and the struggle to find a steady job and he tenaciously words hard to find a well-paying job to provide for him and his son, the way it is shown will surely inspire you.

 Both emotionally and romantically rich.
 At some points even gut-wrenching, it will make you love, it will make you cry.
 The movie is about two young cancer patients (teenagers), who fall in love.
 Fate has got a twisted game plan, flipping the book upside down.